supertriodo/Arena-Tracker/README.md

  * Default (Win XP): USER\Local Settings\Application Data\Blizzard\Hearthstone\log.config
  * If the file doesn't exist create an empty log.config in that dir.
 * 3) Restart Hearthstone (if you have it opened).

-After your first game:
-* 4) Your Hearthstone name.
- * A pop up message will appear asking your name.

 If you have problems installing it or using it I'm happy to help you on http://www.reddit.com/r/ArenaTracker/